poorvapathak/YouTube-Global-Trends-Analysis/README.md

 Comment sentiment data not available
 Algorithm changes since 2018 may affect current applicability

-👨‍💻 Author
+## 👨‍💻 Author
 Poorva Pathak

 Date: 20 September 2025

-🙏 Acknowledgments
+## 🙏 Acknowledgments

-Dataset provided by Kaggle
+Dataset provided by Kaggle.

-Built with Python, Pandas, Matplotlib, and Seaborn Inspired by the need to understand global content virality patterns
+Built with Python, Pandas, Matplotlib, and Seaborn.

+Inspired by the need to understand global content virality patterns.

-⭐ If you find this project useful, please consider giving it a star!
+### ⭐ If you find this project useful, please consider giving it a star!